ForAP/Advanc3d-Pr0graming/README.md

 ## (UML) TODO : Find new free software that enables us to do this

 I believe we should go with a MVC software architecture to start with as it seems to suit our system the best and is farily straight forward to implement.

+## Assignment 3

+Trying to implement a click and drag structure for custom widgets similar to the version described in Kivy Interactive Applications as I believe it will be similar for the Turing Machine